 Time and Materials Contracts

-Time and materials (T&M) contracts involve both parties agreeing on predetermined unit rates for labor and materials and there is no preset price for construction.
+Time and materials (T&M) contracts involve both parties agreeing on predetermined unit rates for labor and materials, and there is no preset price for construction.
 This type of contract is used when it is impossible to get an accurate estimate of the total project cost, when the schedule cannot be defined, or when changes are likely to be made during construction.
 A time and materials contract typically presents the highest risk for the owner or client and the least risk for the contractor because there is no limit on how long the project will take or how much it will cost.

-Time and Materials Contracts Items
+Time and Materials Contract Items

 - Labor rate: The labor rate specifies a fixed rate for all labor, including administrative personnel.
 When using T&M on large projects, contractors usually offer discounted labor rates to reduce the total project cost.

 - Material markup: T&M contracts typically include a markup of 15 to 35 percent on wholesale material costs.